wp-plugins/sharepulse/readme.txt

 Version 2.0.2 unfortunately was DOA.
 The APIs that were relied upon were unreliable.
 After much research version 3 is working well.
 There’s a way to go for a full product.
 But this is a strong MVP.

 == Changelog ==
+= 3.0.6 =
+* Tested up to 4.0
+* Made sure stats will only update once a minute to reduce load on services.

 = 3.0.5a =
 * Removed strstr for earlier php compatibility.